This list of backpacking essentials includes all the items that should never be missing in your backpack.

 Miscellaneous backpacking essentials

-Other things you should be including among your backpacking equipment are:
+Other things you should be including in your backpacking checklist are:

 - Spare passport photos – in case you need them to get a local SIM card or other document.